-The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, ratified in 2009, is poised to enter into force on June 26, 2025.
-This pivotal convention delineates a framework for the dismantling of ships, tackling worker safety, environmental conservation, and the adept management of hazardous substances.
-The convention's activation hinges on ratification by at least 15 states, accounting for 40% of global merchant shipping by gross tonnage, and a cumulative annual ship recycling volume of at least 3% of the gross tonnage of the ratifying states' merchant fleets.
+This important convention establishes a framework for ship dismantling, addressing worker safety, environmental protection, and the effective management of hazardous materials.
+The convention will be activated once it is ratified by at least 15 states, representing 40% of global merchant shipping by gross tonnage, and a combined annual ship recycling volume of at least 3% of the gross tonnage of the ratifying states' merchant fleets.

 Key Takeaways